Last updated on August 23rd, 2023 at 01:24 pm

 PS Not only that, but Andy and Ruth got married at Southwark Cathedral 🙂

-Go to A Bit About Britain’s attraction directory to see the entry for Southwark Cathedral and to discover other churches to visit.
+Explore Places to Visit on A Bit About Britain and discover other churches to visit.